ocaml-dune/binary-distribution/README.md

 The GitHub Actions pipeline regularly creates commit on the `main` branch where
 it:
 - updates the content of `metadata.json`
-- updates the content of `index.html`
 - generates new artifacts and pushes them to their SSH storage using `RClone`
+- publishes the Dockerfile used to deploy the website

 The web page is deployed on [preview.dune.build](https://preview.dune.build).